martinkronberg/lab-digital-sensors-arduino/README.md

 ### Software

-First define a constant to hold the GPIO pin that the LED uses.
+First define a constant to hold the GPIO pin that the Button uses.
 The Up<sup>2</sup> board uses a SUBPLATFORM_OFFSET of 512.
 The offset needs to be added to the all the PIN numbers used in the program.

 ```c
 // Digital Input Sensor should be plugged into D4